 Ben Marx, MAcOM, Dipl.
 O.M., L.Ac

-Ben graduated from the Oregon College of Oriental Medicine (OCOM) in 2008 with a Masters in Acupuncture and Oriental Medicine, and has maintained a clinical practice for the last ten years.
-He specializes in the treatment of athletic injuries and pain, and is excited to bring the unique tools of Traditional East Asian Medicine to the practice of sports medicine, pain management, and orthopedic rehabilitation.
-Ben is a strong advocate for integrative medicine, where the best of multiple modalities are combined to optimize care, and works closely with his patient’s other providers to deliver well-rounded, comprehensive health care.
+I have maintained a clinical practice for the last ten years, specializing in the treatment of athletic injuries and pain, and am excited to bring the unique tools of Traditional East Asian Medicine to the practice of sports medicine, pain management, and orthopedic rehabilitation.
+I’m a strong advocate for integrative medicine, where the best of multiple modalities are combined to optimize care, and I enjoy working closely with patients’ other providers to deliver well-rounded, comprehensive health care.

 In addition to clinical practice, I’m the Director of Research at OCOM, where I teach and conduct research on acupuncture.
 Currently I have a grant funded by the Knight Cancer Institute to investigate whole-systems East Asian medicine to address unmet needs of breast cancer survivors in Oregon.
 I also recently completed a Certificate in Clinical Research through the Human Investigation Program in the OHSU School of Medicine.
 Peer-reviewed Publications: Marx, BL., Hullender Rubin, L., Milley, R., Hammerschlag, R., Ackerman, D. A Prospective Patient-Centered Data Collection Program at an Acupuncture and Oriental Medicine Teaching Clinic.
 J Altern Complement Med.
 2012 Dec 16.